jojokarlin/Git_DRI_Jan_2017/sections/examples.md

 ### Sharing and Attribution

 As you can see across these sessions, we use GitHub to host workshop curricula.
 Hosting sessions on GitHub allows you (and anyone else interested in these topics!) to follow our repositories, and create your own version of the workshop based on our materials.
 This fosters open scholarship and knowledge sharing.
-It also facilitates attribution and citation by clearly tracking which content was created by whom, when it was added, and which projects or materials and derived from others.
+It also facilitates attribution and citation by clearly tracking which content was created by whom, when it was added, and which projects or materials are derived from others.

 #### Case One: This Session